easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Nilearn

-Nilearn is a Python module for fast and easy statistical learning on NeuroImaging data.
+Nilearn is a Python module for fast and simple statistical learning on NeuroImaging data.

 *homepage*: <https://nilearn.github.io/>